Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week8.md

  - Add environment variables `USER_POOL_ID` and `CLIENT_ID`

-#### API-Gateway-Authorizer
-API Gateway acts as a gateway or entry point for incoming requests and enables you to define routes and integrations and handle upload avatar requests.

-- To configure the API Gateway, follow these steps:
+- API-Gateway-Authorizer: API Gateway acts as a gateway or entry point for incoming requests and enables you to define routes and integrations and handle upload avatar requests.
+To configure the API Gateway, follow these steps:

   - Open the API Gateway console and select **HTTP APIs**.
   - Click on **Build**.